wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 Install TightVNC Viewer on a Windows laptop/desktop.
 Connect the laptop to the switch connecting the Pi.
 <img src="https://user-images.githubusercontent.com/19493039/237030336-ff45598e-e2f2-4481-aa05-497b94137b35.png" width=50% height=50%> <br>

 Note: to share the media, networkmanager need to be enable.
-So add "renderer: NetworkManager" in the netplan configuration file. <br>
+So change the renderer from "networkd" to "NetworkManager" in the netplan configuration file. <br>
 > sudo nano /etc/netplan/01-network-manager-all.yaml <br>

 ```